jenssegers/model/README.md

 Features
 --------

- - Array and JSON conversion
  - Accessors and mutators
+ - Model to Array and JSON conversion
- - Hidden attributes
+ - Hidden attributes in Array/JSON conversion
+ - Appending accessors and mutators to Array/JSON conversion

 You can read more about these features and the original Eloquent model on http://four.laravel.com/docs/eloquent

 Installation
 ------------

-Add the package to your `composer.json` or install manually.
+Add the package to your `composer.json` and run `composer update`.

     {
         "require": {